 If you believe you have been the victim of food poisoning, you might have questions about how your food became contaminated.
 By identifying possible contributors to your illness you can discover if a party acted negligently and contributed to your illness.
 In most cases, if you have a certain type of foodborne illness, it is likely that the below factors played a part.
 Common food poisoning illnesses like Salmonella Typhi, Salmonella SPP, Shigella SPP, Enterohemorrhagic, Escherichia coli (e coli), hepatitis A virus and Norovirus usually result because of:

-- Improper Storage Temperature: In most cases, food is expected to be refrigerated at a temperature of 41 degrees Fahrenheit or below.
-Walk in coolers, transportation trucks and other cold storage devices are expected to maintain this temperature so pathogens do not become present in the food.
-When food enters a range of 41F and 135F, it enters what is called the “danger zone.”
+- Improper Storage Temperature.
+In most cases, food should be refrigerated at a temperature of 41 degrees Fahrenheit or below.
+Walk in coolers, transportation trucks and other cold storage devices should maintain this temperature to prevent pathogens in the food.
+When food enters a range of 41F and 135F, it enters the “danger zone.”
 At these temperatures, your food can cause illness.

-- Contamination by Equipment: Dirty utensils and cooking equipment can result in a food poisoning claim.
-If equipment is not cleaned frequently, old food residue can build up at room temperature.
+- Contamination by Equipment.
+Dirty utensils and cooking equipment can result in a food poisoning claim.
+If a restaurant does not frequently clean equipment, then old food residue builds up at room temperature.
 As a result, bacteria can grow and cause contamination.

-- Poor Hygiene: Food workers are expected to maintain safety precautions when handling products.
+- Poor Hygiene.
+Food workers should maintain safety precautions when handling products.
 One of these precautions is to practice good hygiene and prevent handling food when they are ill.
 However, if a food employee is not properly bandaged or does not properly handle food, you can become diagnosed with a food illness such as salmonella or norovirus.